daulvec/VtMB---Fashionista/ListCreation.md

 - Probably the easiest to set up
 - Will let you have multiple lists installed without having issues with other lists
-  - This is currently not a big deal as this is the only VtM:B List but his could change in the future.
+  - This is currently not a big deal as this is the only VtM:B list, but his could change in the future.
 - You can add an ENB to the Stock Game folder
-- You can install the Unofficial Path to the Stock Game folder and this is the easiest method to add the Patch
+- You can install the Unofficial Path to the Stock Game folder and this is the easiest method to add the patch
 - Faster

 ##### Cons